st-ty1/Artix_FreshTomato/modification_FT_sources_mips.md

 	- add these two additional -D arguments to cmake command getdns/build/Makefile-target:
  		  -DSTRPTIME_WORKS_EXITCODE="PLEASE_FILL_OUT-FAILED_TO_RUN" \
 		  -DSTRPTIME_WORKS_EXITCODE__TRYRUN_OUTPUT="PLEASE_FILL_OUT-NOTFOUND" -Hforce \

+	- at target libevent/stamp-h1 insert following line in front of $(CONFIGURE)... :
+		PKG_CONFIG_PATH="$(PKG_CONFIG_PATH):$(TOP)/openssl-1.1" \

-	- colored output with ANSI escape sequences in bash shell is only possible with "printf" command but not with "echo"; If color support in terminal output is wanted, change “echo "\033[41;1m““ into “printf "\033[41;1m““ (overall two different positions in Makefile)
+	- colored output with ANSI escape sequences in bash shell is only possible with "printf" command but not with "echo".
+	  If color support in terminal output is wanted, change “echo "\033[41;1m““ into “printf "\033[41;1m““ (overall two different positions in Makefile)